HL7/case-reporting/input/pagecontent/electronic_reporting_and_surveillance_distribution_ersd_transaction_and_profiles.md

 2. Request - The Implementation System requests a specific version of a reporting specification
 3. Response - The Specification Repository responds to a request, providing the package containing a specific version of a reporting specification.

-Notification may be accomplished in multiple ways, from a simple email or text notification, to a formal notification as described by the FHIR Subscription Service.
+Notification may be accomplished in multiple ways such as simple email or text notifications.

 Similarly, the Request and Response transactions may be implemented in multiple ways, including HTTP file download, as well as API access to a FHIR server acting as a repository.